nee18nyk/core-Rest-Assured-Oauth-for-Client-Credentials/README.md

 - In the script, access token is stored as a string from jsonpath object parsed from response.
 Then it is passed in the Get request.
 - Usually access token is passsed via form data(so as to not expose critical information in URL) but here the api was developed to pass access token via query parameter
 - Configured to run with Junit

+If you have any questions, please contact me on neenyk18@gmail.com